NorthernWidget/DS3231/Documentation/Utilities.md

 ### <a id="32k">enable32kHz()</a>

 The 32K output pin of a DS3231 can supply a highly accurate timer for interrupt-driven Arduino programming.
-Connect the pin to an interrupt-enabled Arduino input pin, enable the 32K output, and explore the benefits of programming with timer-driven interrupts, without the complexities of configuring timers built into the Arduino's microcontroller..
+Connect the pin to an interrupt-enabled Arduino input pin, enable the 32K output, and explore the benefits of programming with timer-driven interrupts, without the complexities of configuring timers built into the Arduino's microcontroller.

 ```